vlcsnap-2025-03-12-10h31m44s205.png

 ~

-Did the Minoans actually practice human sacrifice?
+Did the Minoans really practice human sacrifice?

 ~